netdata/netdata/web/gui/custom/README.md

 var dash = new Dash('http://localhost:19999');
 ```

+### The `dash-*` Syntax

-If you want to change the graphs or styling to fit your needs, just add an element to the page as shown. child divs will be generated to create your graph/chart:
+If you want to change the graphs or styling to fit your needs, just add an element to the page as shown.
+Child divs will be generated to create your graph/chart:
 ```
 <div class="dash-graph"                     <---- 	Use class dash-graph for line graphs, etc
 	data-dash-netdata="system.cpu"          <---- 	REQUIRED: Use data-dash-netdata to set the data source